-- Zoho Analytics – The best overall data visualization tool
+- Zoho Analytics – The best data visualization tool for most

 - Tableau – Best advanced, feature-rich data visualization software

-- Cluvio – Best for small businesses and startups
+- Cluvio – Best for growing small businesses and startups

 - Sisense – Best for data engineers and developers